codemagic-ci-cd/codemagic-sample-projects/integrations/kobiton_integration_demo_project/README.md

 # Kobiton integration with Codemagic

-[**Kobiton**](https://kobiton.com/) is a mobile testing platform that accelerates delivery and testing of mobile apps by offering manual and automated testing on real devices, in cloud & on-premises.
+[**Kobiton**](https://kobiton.com/) is a mobile testing platform that accelerates delivery and testing of mobile apps by offering manual and automated testing on real devices, in the cloud & on-premises.

 ## Configure Kobiton access